PKay741/School-Management-System/README.md

 ## How to run locally
-1.Clone repo
+1. Clone repo
-2.Open with live server
+2. Open with live server